travis-ci/travis-boxes/README.md

+## [Deprecated] This repo is not currently maintained.
+We are in the process of figuring out better tooling for building VMs.

 # Travis Boxes

 Travis Boxes is a set of tools that travis-ci.org team uses to create VM images/Vagrant boxes for CI environment virtual machines.